Efficiency of higher-order algorithms for minimizing composite functions: Numerical simulations

 \section{Numerical simulations}

-In this section we present some preliminary numerical tests for GCHO algorithm.
-For simulations, we consider the test set from \cite{MoGaHi:81}.
-In this test set one can find $14$ systems of nonlinear equations, where one searches for $x^{*}$ such that $F_{i}(x^{*}) = 0$ for all $i = 1,\cdots,m$.
-For solving these 14 problems, we implement our GCHO algorithm for $p=2$.
-We consider two composite minimization formulations: min-max and least-squares problems, respectively.
+In this section we present some preliminary numerical results for GCHO algorithm.
+For simulations, we consider the tests set from \cite{MoGaHi:81}.
+In \cite{MoGaHi:81}, one can find systems of nonlinear equations, where one searches for $x^{*}$ such that $F_{i}(x^{*}) = 0$ for all $i = 1,\cdots,m$.
+For solving these problems, we implement our GCHO algorithm for $p=1,2$.
+We consider two formulations: min-max and least-squares problems, respectively.
 The min-max formulation has the form:

-Similarly, the least-square formulation can be written as a simple composite minimization problem:
+Similarly, the least-squares formulation can be written as a simple composite minimization problem: